bardonl/Typo3-behat/README.md

 * Then download the selenium driver from [here](http://www.seleniumhq.org/download/)
 * Execute start.sh

-If run 'vendor/bin/behat' from the root folder it will start testing.
+If you now run 'vendor/bin/behat' from the root folder it will start testing.